varigit/meta-variscite-fslc/scripts/var_mk_yocto_sdcard/README.txt

 Enjoy.

-Send any comments to ron.d@variscite.com, eran.m@variscite.com or support@variscite.com
+Send any comments to support@variscite.com